-In response to comments, the following changes were made to the Distinctive Roles and Contributions sections or to the Vision Statements:
+In response to comments and objections, the following changes were made to the Distinctive Roles and Contributions sections or to the Vision Statements:

-- The Slim Buttes and South Cave Hills have been added as places of spiritual, ceremonial and traditional cultural importance to Tribes to the Vison Statement for the Sioux Geographic Area. - Wildlife connectivity has been added to the Vision Statement for the Bridger, Bangtail and Crazy Mountains Geographic Area. - Minor changes regarding wildlife have been added to the Distinctive Roles and Contributions for the Absaroka Beartooth Mountains Geographic Area and the Madison, Henrys Lake and Gallatin Mountains Geographic Area.
+- The Slim Buttes and South Cave Hills have been added as places of spiritual, ceremonial, and traditional cultural importance to Tribes to the Vison Statement for the Sioux Geographic Area. - Information shared by the Crow about the importance of the Crazy Mountains has been added to the Distinctive Roles and Contributions, Cultural and Historical Characteristics for the Bridger, Bangtail and Crazy Mountains Geographic Area. - Wildlife connectivity has been added to the Vision Statement for the Bridger, Bangtail, and Crazy Mountains Geographic Area. - Minor changes regarding wildlife have been added to the Distinctive Roles and Contributions for the Absaroka Beartooth Mountains Geographic Area and the Madison, Henrys Lake, and Gallatin Mountains Geographic Area.